 - Non-slip bottom

-- Not available in wider sizes
+- Not available in a wider side

 The PURAP comes in as our best wheelchair cushions for pressure sores.
 Clinically tested fluid 3D Flotation technology makes this an excellent choice to help reduce pain associated with sitting too long in a wheelchair. or any chair for that matter.